How to Turn On or Off File History in Windows 11

 How Does File History Work?

-C:UsersYourName. - It uses a special system called the change journal to track which files have changed, so backups are quick and don’t slow down your PC.
+C:\Users\YourName. - It uses a special system called the change journal to track which files have changed.
+This makes backups quick and doesn’t slow down your PC.

 - You need to choose where your backups will be saved.
 This can be an external USB drive or a network location (like a shared drive on your home network).

-- If your backup drive isn’t connected (like if you unplug a USB drive), File History will save backups temporarily on your PC and copy them over once the drive is back.
+- If your backup drive isn’t connected (like if you unplug a USB drive), File History will save backups temporarily on your PC.
+It will copy them over once the drive is back.

 Before You Start